ktonon/two-medium-model/README.md

 compression far beyond the ambient level.
 What looks like a soft interior when averaged hides countless microregions where the LCM is stressed to its limits.
-It is in these transient events that the model's distinctive physics—LCM-wave collapse, pair creation, proton formation—can occur at meaningful rates.
+It is in these transient events that the model's distinctive physics—LCM-wave confinement, pair creation, proton formation—can occur at meaningful rates.

 ### Lag and lead modes: structure shaped by density